logictinkerer/logictinkerer/README.md

     <img src="https://techstack-generator.vercel.app/python-icon.svg" alt="Python Logo" width="65" height="65" />
 </div>

-It’s a language for thinkers.
-When I write Python, I don’t feel like I’m programming—I feel like I’m expressing thoughts clearly, almost the same way I would write them on paper.
-That clarity is priceless 💻
+Python is a language of understanding.
+When I use it, my thoughts find order instead of noise.
+Clarity is not convenience — it is a form of knowledge, and it is precious. 💻

 ## 🛠️ Computational Core